Projects: Scroll down to see different Hanley Lab Projects!

 Project 1: CREATE-NEO

-the Coordingating Research on Emerging Infectious Disease Encompassing the Neotropics (CREATE-NEO, https://www.utmb.edu/createneo/
+the Coordinating Research on Emerging Infectious Disease Encompassing the Neotropics (CREATE-NEO, https://www.utmb.edu/createneo/

 home/create-neo-home

-) provides a nimble and flexible network of surveillance sites in Central and South America coupled to cutting-edge modeling approaches in order to anticipate and counter emerging arboviruses.
+) provides a nimble and flexible network of surveillance sites in Central and South America coupled with cutting-edge modeling approaches to anticipate and counter emerging arboviruses.
 Co-PI’s Nik Vasilakis and Kathryn Hanley partner with a wide array of partners across the US, Brazil and Panama to enact CREATE-NEO’s mission.

 CREID-meeting.2023.jpeg From-second-at-top--Daniel-Aguiar-UFMG,-Barbara-Han-Cary,-Adrian-Castellano-Cary-and-Kathy-in-the-Pantanal-copy.jpg